-

 3.8

-Most reviewers find the Pro 2’s audio acceptable for two way talk, but some side by side comparisons suggest that Ring’s cheaper wired model can sound slightly clearer, so expectations for a big audio upgrade over budget Ring doorbells should be modest.
+Most reviewers find the Pro 2’s audio acceptable for two way talk, but some side by side comparisons suggest that Ring’s cheaper wired model can sound slightly clearer, so expectations for a big audio upgrade over budget Ring doorbells should be modest, even though this review notes that the new microphone array makes spoken responses easier to understand.

 -